dennicya/extjs-mvc-desktop/README.md

 # extjs-mvc-desktop
-An implementation of the extjs desktop to use the MVC pattern
+An implementation of the extjs desktop that uses the MVC MVVM design pattern